Guillaume-Cojan/Landing_jobs/react_app/readme.md

 <!-- DEMO -->
 ## Demo

-Click the logo in order to view our app.
+Click on the logo in order to view our app.
 Enjoy! 😊

 <p align="center">
   <a href="https://landingpay.netlify.app/">